Cross Keys Bridge: History

 The present Cross Keys Bridge was built in 1897 at a cost of £80,000.
 Andrew Handyside and Company erected the bridge and Armstrong Whitworth built the engines which supplied the power to swing the bridge and which were installed in the Hydraulic House, a separately listed Grade II* building.
 The Hydraulic House is now undergoing conversion to a family home but will retain the hydraulics and accumulators, which are housed in a 40 ft high tower.

 Operations

-The bridge is a notorious bottleneck for traffic within the local area as significant traffic disruption to the surrounding areas can occur should the bridge be closed or have major maintenance undertaken for any reason.
-The only alternative route between Sutton Bridge and King’s Lynn is via the A1101 from Long Sutton though Wisbech itself and the A47.
+The bridge is a notorious bottleneck for traffic within the local area especially during the summer months as significant traffic disruption to the surrounding areas can occur if the bridge is opened to allow shipping to pass though or if major maintenance has to be undertaken for any reason as the only alternative route between Sutton Bridge and King's Lynn is via the A1101 from Long Sutton though the centre of Wisbech itself and the A47.

 Tolls were charged on the bridge until 1903.
 The bridge opens several times a week to allow ships and pleasure craft using the River Nene to pass through to the Port of Wisbech.